 - an understanding of professional and ethical responsibility,

 - the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context,

 - a recognition of the need for, and an ability to engage

 - an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 It is the mission of the ECE Department to provide the intellectual and physical environment in which students achieve these outcomes.
-The intellectual component is supplied by ECE faculty members in their roles as mentors, advisors and engineering professionals, as well as the curriculum they establish for the programs.
+The intellectual component of this environment is supplied by the ECE faculty members, in their roles as mentors, advisors, and engineering professionals, as well as by the curriculum they establish for the programs.
 The physical component consists of quality facilities equipped with modern instrumentation, components, computers, and software.